tonsky/tonsky.github.io/_posts/2021-12-13-sublime-clojure.md

 ### How to get

-The initial version is out now on Package Control.
+The initial version is out now on GitHub (Package Control [will come later](https://github.com/wbond/package_control_channel/pull/8394)).
 All the instructions can be found in the repo:

 <figure>
     <a href="https://github.com/tonsky/sublime-clojure"><img src="./banner.png"></a>